 Arguing the flip side, the Indiana Trial Lawyers Association points to caps as creating an environment attractive to less-successful physicians.
 At a minimum, the long-untouched caps needed to reflect increases in healthcare costs.
 After some legislative wrangling that would have bumped up the caps every four years, a new deal was struck and signed into law.

-The new regulations also protect patients from lag times after damages are awarded.
+The regulations protect patients from lag times after damages are awarded.
 Henceforth, a statutory timeline will dictate how a case proceeds—unless the parties agree on a separate written agreement.
 This provision is intended to prevent delays in all stages of the proceedings, from selection of a review panel to collecting evidence and all details necessary to close out the case.
 Damages must be paid within sixty days after the final, non-appealable judgment is issued.

-If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 A recent court decision may put Indiana's stringent medical malpractice award limits to the test.
 The family of Debbie Plank was awarded $8.5 million against…

 Amendments to the statutes that control medical malpractice cases in Indiana have imposed some roadblocks to filing and prosecuting those cases.
 Nonetheless, a person who has suffered…